Looking for the Best Korean Story in English?

 What Will You Learn?

-• Intermediate Grammar: Sentence patterns explained through context
+• Intermediate Grammar: Sentence patterns explained through context, as they appear in authentic Korean stories with English translation.

 What’s Inside the Course?

-• Fans of Korean culture who enjoy learning through stories
+• Fans of Korean culture who enjoy learning through Korean books in English and engaging story-based lessons.

 Hooked on Korean Stories?